dyazincahya/omnistorage/docs/md/en/overview.md

 `OmniStorage` is a universal, lightweight, and type-safe key-value storage wrapper library for JavaScript and Node.js.

-The library is designed to provide a consistent development experience across various platforms, handling differences between browser storage (such as `localStorage`, `IndexedDB`, and `SQLite WASM`) and server-side storage (such as `SQLite`, `File System`, or `Memory`).
+The library is designed to provide a consistent development experience across various platforms, handling differences between browser storage (such as `localStorage`, `IndexedDB`, and `SQLite WASM`), server-side storage (such as `SQLite` and `File System`), and universal runtime storage such as `Memory`.

 ## <i class="ri-question-line"></i> Why Use This Library?